cwilldoner/practicalwork/README.md

 weights are copied to the new model.

 #### BatchNormalizationScale Pruner ([7])
-The BatchNormalizationScale Pruner focuses on the scaling factor $`\gamma`$ from a Batch Normalization layer ([](https://pytorch.org/docs/stable/generated/torch.nn.BatchNorm2d.html)).
+The BatchNormalizationScale Pruner focuses on the scaling factor $`\gamma`$ from a Batch Normalization layer ([PyTorch BatchNorm2d](https://pytorch.org/docs/stable/generated/torch.nn.BatchNorm2d.html)).
 This parameter scales the output distribution of each channel.
 ![alt text](https://github.com/cwilldoner/practicalwork/blob/main/bn_prune1.png?raw=true)

 In this approach the L1 norm is not applied on the weights, but on the channel-wise batch norm scaling factor.